 AMP Payment Systems currently has an “A” rating with the Better Business Bureau and is not BBB-accredited.
-The company’s profile is currently showing 1 complaint in the last 36 months.
-The 1 complaint was a billing or collections issue.
-This complaint was resolved to the dissatisfaction of the merchant or received no final response.
+The company’s profile is currently showing 2 complaints in the last 36 months.
+Both complaints were resolved to the dissatisfaction of the merchant or received no final response.

 What Merchants Say

-AMP Payment Systems has also received 2 informal reviews from merchants, 1 of which was positive in tone and 1 of which was negative in tone.
+AMP Payment Systems has also received 1 informal review from merchants, which was negative in tone.
 The most recent negative informal review describes aggressive telemarketing tactics:

 I (my business) has received numerous calls pushing me to switch to their (AMP’s) service.
 No matter how many times I say no or not interested they continue to call.
 I get the same garbage follow up call from a supervisor saying how their trainee didn’t get their message across and how I was misunderstanding them.
 I used the first word many of us learned as children “No” but they continued to push and push.
 This is is aggravating and predatory.
 I would never do business with them as a result of their behavior.

 Constant sales calls can be stressful and detrimental to a company’s productivity and thus their business.
 Merchants facing a situation like that which is described in this review should become aware of how to shut down sales calls.